Squigglevision/morse-code-translator/README.md

 ## Design Goals / Approach

 For this project, I kept the design of the interface quite simple and focused more on refactoring code and testing for edge cases.
-My goal was to design my code in such a way that I minimise repetition as much as possible, and create reusable functions/DOM utils to reduce the amount of code needed to write inside of event listeners.
+My goal was to design my code in such a way that I minimise repetition as much as possible, and create reusable functions/DOM utils to reduce the amount of code needed inside of event listeners.

 ---